SHEA International Ambassador Program Alumni Research Grant

-SHEA is the host of the SHEA International Ambassador Program Alumni Research Grant Competition.
 This program is funded by the SHEA Education and Research Foundation to identify, support, and foster novel research projects in healthcare epidemiology in international settings.
-A grant of up to $5,000 is awarded to up to three winner(s) in 2021.
+A grant of up to $5,000 is awarded to winner(s) each calendar year.

 Eligibility: Alumni of the SHEA International Ambassador Program are eligible to apply and submit research proposals that align with SHEA’s research priorities in the fields of hospital epidemiology, infection prevention, and antimicrobial stewardship.
 Applicants are only eligible to submit one application.

-Funding: Each year SHEA expects to fund up to 15,000 USD in grant awards to support three (3) projects with $5,000USD each.
+Funding: Grant awards will support projects up to $5,000USD each.
 Projects are supported for up to one year.
-The grant is administered by SHEA Education and Research Foundation with no indirect costs available to the grantee department/division.
+This grant is administered by SHEA Education and Research Foundation with no indirect costs available to the grantee department/division.
 Funds are generally not made available for the applicant’s salary or for major equipment purchases.

 Deliverables: Three (3) months following the completion of the funding period, the awardees are expected to submit a research summary to SHEA.
 For awardees that are interested in disseminating their findings through publication or abstract and need assistance, they are encouraged to contact firstname.lastname@example.org.